-At age 30, I am struggling with delay of gratification more than ever before.
+I have struggled with delay of gratification.
 Delay of gratification is the ability to hold out for a bigger reward or pleasure when there is something tempting right in front of you.
 For example, I have a hard time saying "no" to a fun trip with friends when I should be saving money toward bigger life goals such as getting out of student loan debt or buying a house.
 Recently, I heard a wonderful podcast by On the Media titled "Busted: America's Poverty Myths #2 Who Deserves to be Poor?" that helped explain why I am struggling so much with delay of gratification and self control.
 This podcast episode is part of a 5 part series on the American poverty myths.
 The whole series is really worth a listen.
 But on this blog post, I am going to focus on the study on delay of gratification that is mentioned in the beginning of this podcast episode.

 In a new study, the researchers from University of Rochester showed that previous experiences can greatly impact the ability to delay gratification.
 These researchers gave the children a box of crappy crayons or stickers and then promised them a new set of art supplies if they waited.
 For half of the children, the researcher came back with new supplies as promised; for the other half, the researchers returned and apologized, saying that they do not have the new supplies after all.
 Then the children were given the marshmallow test.
 The children who received the promised new art supplies were able to wait much longer for the second marshmallow compared to the children who did not receive the promised art supplies.
 Makes sense right?
 When life promises you shinny new boxes of crayons but then gives you crappy ones, it's going to be so much harder to delay gratification next time and trust that life will keep its promises.